Trubenova/gridCoal/Examples/README.md

-# Simulating species range expansion
+# Simulating increase in population sizes

 In this worked out example, we create simple input data representing an expansion of a fictitious species over T=10 time points spaced dt=20 years apart, with generation time of gt=2 years, on a rectangular grid of 5 rows x 4 columns .
 At the final time point, all cells are occupied, with  population sizes drawn from Poisson distribution with mean size of N= 10.
 Migration rate between neighbouring cells is 0.1.